handsome-steve/handsomesteves-colorful-logger/README.md

     modApi "maven.modrinth:colorfulloggerlib:${project.handsomesteves_colorful_logger}"
     // SOURCES FILE NEEDS MANUAL DOWNLOAD, SEE BOTTOM OF PAGE
     //modApi "maven.modrinth:colorfulloggerlib:${project.handsomesteves_colorful_logger}:sources"

-}
+    // Embed the API into your mod so users do not have to manually download it here. include "maven.modrinth:colorfulloggerlib:${project.handsomesteves_colorful_logger}" }
 ```
 > **NOTE:** Ensure that ***modApi*** is used when declaring the dependency, instead of ***api***, otherwise your mod will throw the following error at runtime: